 Navigating through the world of scripts can seem overwhelming, but a good place to start is a post here on Search Engine Journal providing use cases and resources to get started with scripts.

 Luckily you don’t need a PhD in computer science because there are resources online with free or templated scripts.

 8. Voice Search Preparation

-You might not be getting a large quantity of voice searches yet.
+You may not be getting a large number of voice searches yet.
 Most advertisers aren’t.

 Be ready to respond to information voice searchers are seeking or negative-out the irrelevant searches.